gabicavalcante/django-test-ci/README.md

-# A Semaphore demo CI/CD pipeline using Python Django
+# A demo CI/CD pipeline using Python Django and Pytest

 Example Python Django application and CI/CD pipeline for integrating it with GitHub CI/CD.
 This application demonstrates CRUD operations using class based views in Django.
 It also includes UI for all CRUD views.